-University Tours - Attend a campus tour of area colleges and universities.
+University Tours - Attend a campus tour of various colleges and universities.
 Transportation is provided to more than a dozen different universities, including UC, CSU and Private/independent campuses.
 Take advantage of this great opportunity to check out the campus environment and ask specific questions about admissions, financial aid, housing and university student life.

-University Information Library - Start your university research right here at El Camino College.
-Free university brochures, pamphlets and flyers are always available in the Transfer Center.
+University Information - Free university brochures, pamphlets and flyers are available in the Transfer Center.